russellcxl/Algernon-and-his-cheese/README.md

 # Algernon-and-his-cheese
 Algernon will get to his cheese using the shortest possible route.

-(Due to lack of time, Algernon remains for now a green-colored square.
-I hope eventually to turn that green color square into an animated mouse that can be picked up and dropped)
+(Due to a lack of time, Algernon remains for now a green-colored square.
+I hope eventually to turn that green-colored square into an animated mouse that can be picked up and dropped)

 ![a-star-search](images/a-star-search-ss.PNG)